andersensam/mnist-neural-network-c/README.md

 [2024-09-18 23:33:00]: Finished saving model
 ```

-### (Mini-)batch Training of the Neural Network
+### (Mini)batch Training of the Neural Network

-Using (mini-)batch, we can traing the Neural Network with the following syntax:
+Using (mini)batch, we can train the Neural Network with the following syntax:

 ```
 ./target/main train <path to labels> <path to images> <learning rate> <use biases> <number of layers> <[neurons in each layer]> <images to train on> <batch size> <epochs> <model name>
 ```

 A complete example is listed below:

 ```
 ./target/main batch-train data/train-labels-idx1-ubyte data/train-images-idx3-ubyte 0.1 false 3 784 100 10 10000 10 3 small_100_batch.model
 ```